 A further source of relevance is FIPS-201-3 (2022), the US government's Standard for Personal Identity Verification.
 It defines identification as "The process of discovering the identity (i.e., origin or initial history) of a person or item from the entire collection of similar persons or items" (p.98), and an identifier as "Unique data used to represent a person's identity and associated attributes.
 A name or a card number are examples of identifiers" (p.98).
 This appears to exclude biometrics, and admit of multiple identities for an entity (consistently with GTAz), but further deepens the internal inconsistencies and confusions among Standards documents.
 Further, it defines identity as "The set of physical and behavioral characteristics by which an individual is uniquely recognizable" (FIPS-201-3, p.98).
 Firstly, this is a real-world definition, as distinct from the abstract-world notion of attributes used by most sources.
-Secondly, it is about a Physical Thing, which is represented by an Abstract-World Entity; but it refers to it as an "identity", which properly represents a Virtual Thing.
+Secondly, it is about a Physical Thing, which is represented by an Abstract-World Entity; but it refers to it as an "identity", which properly or at least more usefully represents a Virtual Thing.
 To extend a much-used aphorism, 'the great thing about Standards definitions is that there are so many to choose from'.
 On the positive side, FIPS-201-3 defines authentication as "The process of establishing confidence of authenticity; in this case, the validity of a person's identity and an authenticator" (p.94, emphasis added), which reflects the practical, complex, socio-technical reality, rather than the chimera of accessible truth.

 Beyond the basic definitions, conventional theory mis-handles relationship cardinality.
 Entities generally have multiple Identities, and Identities may be performed by multiple Entities, both serially and simultaneously.
 Consistently with that view, ISO 24760-1 expressly states that "An entity can have more than one identity" and "Several entities can have the same identity" (p.1, see also pp.8-9).
 Yet it fails to reflect those statements in the remainder of the document.
 Any Authorization scheme built on a model that fails to support those realities is doomed to deliver confusions and evidence errors and insecurities.
 A common example is the practice of parents sending their young children to an automated teller machine or EFTPOS terminal with the parent's payment-card and PIN.
 Another is the practice of aged parents depending on their grown-up children to perform their Internet Banking tasks.
 Similarly, in many organisations, employees share loginids in order to save time switching between users.
 An enterprise model is inadequate if it does not encompass these common activities.
 It is also essential that there be a basis for distinguishing authorised delegations that breach terms of contract with the card-issuer, or organisational policies and procedures, on the one hand, and criminal behaviour on the other.